 - Assignment in iTester: must be assigned prior to testing - See Screen Reader for additional information.

 During Testing:

-- A student who is blind or has a visual impairment who uses a screen reader or refreshable braille will also need a braille kit in order to access tactile graphics. - Tactile graphics will be embedded in the braille Paper Form assessments, when needed.
+• A student who is blind or has a visual impairment who uses a screen reader or refreshable braille will also need a braille kit in order to access tactile graphics.